Types of Websites: Guide to Website Categories

 23. Automotive

-Online resources provide legal information, advice, and resources on various legal topics and issues.
+- Online resources providing legal information, advice, and resources on various legal topics and issues.

 Transactional or eCommerce websites are digital platforms where users can buy and sell goods or services online.
 They serve as virtual marketplaces, facilitating transactions between buyers and sellers across various industries.